-Offender interviews and a review of the offender database information sheets from December 2017 - December 2018 confirmed the screening was conducted as required per VADOC policy and procedure.
-Also, the screenings were conducted within twenty-four (24) hours of arrival to the facility.
+A review of the offender database information sheets from January 2018 - February 2019 confirmed the screening was conducted within 72 hours as required per VADOC policy and procedure and in most cases, screenings were conducted within twenty-four (24) hours of arrival to the facility.
+Offender interviews indicated during the screening process, the staff would provide a piece of paper and have the offender complete the assessment.
 Staff interviews confirmed that an initial screening is conducted within twenty-four (24) hours of the offender's arrival.
 Also, the staff conducts reviews prior to an offender's arrival to obtain information in the VACORIS system, pre-sentencing reports, health issues, classification assessments and past criminal behavior.
 The screening that is conducted includes any disabilities, age, physical build, current and previous incarcerations, personal history, violent offenses, LGBTI status, mental illness, prior victimization and assaultive behaviors.
 Those offenders who score vulnerable to victim or sexually aggressive are included into their alert system, as well as receiving further assessments, as identified.

 Offenders reporting prior victimization, according to staff, are referred immediately for a follow-up with medical or mental health staff.
 These referrals to medical or mental health staff are documented.
 Offenders are reassessed at a minimum of fourteen (14) days and throughout their stay at the facility.
 The facility's policies limit staff access to this information on a "need to know basis".
-Access to information is available only to the Warden, Major, facility PCM, QMHP's, medical staff, and counselors.
-Although there has been two (2) transgender or intersex offenders admitted to the facility within the past twelve (12) months, staff interviews confirmed consideration will be given to the offender's own views of their safety in placement and programming assignments.
+Access to information is available only to the Warden, Assistant Warden, Major, facility PCM, QMHP's, medical staff, and counselors.
+Although there has been three (3) transgender offenders admitted to the facility within the past twelve (12) months, staff interviews confirmed consideration will be given to the offender's own views of their safety in placement and programming assignments.